 The spirit of the competition is to reward innovation in the undergraduate student body.
 Georgia Tech is committed to protecting students' rights, as well as the rights of others in the community.
 We therefore have a number of criteria that inventions must meet in order to be eligible for the InVenture Prize.
 The Faculty Organizing Committee reserves the right to terminate eligibility if the spirit of the competition is violated.
 In this process, participants are committing to abide by the Georgia Tech Honor Code.
-Please see the *FAQ page or email questions@inventureprize.gatech.edu with questions.
+Please email questions@inventureprize.gatech.edu with questions.

 Undergraduates will almost always retain 100% of their intellectual property at Georgia Tech.
 The IP policy at Tech is absolutely essential for the success of entrepreneurship and invention programs.
 In accordance with the Georgia Tech Intellectual Property Policy’s sub-paragraph 5.4.4, undergraduate students who are not employees of the Institute, are not performing research under a sponsored program, or are not using significant resources of the Institute (as defined in the Institute policies) do not have an obligation to assign their intellectual property rights to Georgia Tech Research Corporation (GTRC).